cloudfoundry/gorouter/README.md

 We are using [Ginkgo](https://github.com/onsi/ginkgo), to run tests.

 Running `scripts/test` will:
-- Check for Go
+- Checks for Go
-- Check that GOPATH is set
+- Checks that GOPATH is set
-- Download & Install gnatsd (or use the one already downloaded into the GOPATH)
+- Installs gnatsd and ginkgo (or use the one already downloaded into the GOPATH)
-- Update the PATH to prepend the godep workspace
-- Install ginkgo (from the godep vendored sources into the godep workspace bin)
-- Run all the tests with ginkgo (in random order, without benchmarks, using the vendored godep dependencies)
+- Runs all the tests with ginkgo (in random order, without benchmarks)

 Any flags passed into `scripts/test` will be passed into ginkgo.